-Parkland is a decidedly white-collar city, with fully 95.34% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Parkland is a city of sales and office workers, managers, and professionals.
-There are especially a lot of people living in Parkland who work in management occupations (19.95%), sales jobs (19.33%), and office and administrative support (11.32%).
+Parkland is a decidedly white-collar city, with fully 93.63% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Parkland is a city of managers, professionals, and sales and office workers.
+There are especially a lot of people living in Parkland who work in management occupations (22.70%), sales jobs (15.45%), and business and financial occupations (10.35%).

 Also of interest is that Parkland has more people living here who work in computers and math than 95% of the places in the US.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 9.54% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Parkland telecommute to their jobs.
+Overall, about 15.97% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Parkland is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
-Finally, Parkland’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.
+Because of many things, Parkland is a great place for families with children to consider.
+First of all, many other families with children live here, making Parkland a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Parkland has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Finally, Parkland’s overall crime rate is lower than average for the country.

-Parkland is a somewhat ethnically-diverse city.
+Parkland is an extremely ethnically-diverse city.
 The people who call Parkland home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Parkland residents report their race to be White, followed by Black or African-American.
+The greatest number of Parkland residents report their race to be White, followed by Asian.
 Parkland also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 19.29% of the city’s residents.
-Important ancestries of people in Parkland include Irish, Russian, German, and Polish.
+People of Hispanic or Latino origin account for 18.01% of the city’s residents.
+Important ancestries of people in Parkland include Italian, Irish, Polish, German, and Russian.

 The most common language spoken in Parkland is English.
-Other important languages spoken here include Spanish and Arabic.
+Other important languages spoken here include Spanish and Portuguese.